Birch Bayh: Youth and education

-Bayh was born in Terre Haute, Indiana, the son of Leah Ward (née Hollingsworth), a teacher, and Birch Evans Bayh, an intercollegiate coach and athletic director.
-His ancestry included German, English, Scotch-Irish, and Scottish.
+Bayh was born in Terre Haute, Indiana, the son of Leah Ward (née Hollingsworth), a teacher, and Birch Bayh, an intercollegiate coach and athletic director.
+His ancestry included ancestors who were German, English, Scotch-Irish, and Scottish.
 Bayh spent summers on his grandparents' farm in Shirkieville, Indiana, where he later lived.
 As a student at New Goshen (Fayette Township) High School, young Birch took part in speaking contests, played baseball and basketball, and won the Indiana 4-H Tomato Championship.

-From 1946 to 1948, Bayh served as an MP with the United States Army in occupied Germany following World War II.
+From 1946 to 1948, Bayh served as a Military Police Corps with the United States Army in occupied Germany following World War II.
 He excelled in sports, competing as a Golden Gloves boxer in college and taking part in two Major League Baseball tryouts.
 Bayh graduated from the Purdue University School of Agriculture in 1951, where he was a member of the Alpha Tau Omega social fraternity and senior class president.
 In 1951, he won Alpha Tau Omega's highest individual collegiate award, the Thomas Arkle Clark Award.
 He married Marvella Hern in August 1952, and took courses at Indiana State University in Terre Haute for two years while also running the family farm.

 Indiana legislature and 1962 U.S. Senate campaign

 Bayh's political career began at age 26 with his election to the Indiana House of Representatives in 1954, where he served two years as Speaker and four years as Democratic Floor Leader.
 At the time, Bayh was the youngest Speaker in Indiana state history.
 While he served in the legislature, Bayh studied law at Indiana University's School of Law, received his LL.B. in 1960, and was admitted to the Indiana Bar in 1961.

-At age 34, Bayh was elected to the United States Senate in the 1962 midterm elections, defeating 18-year incumbent Homer E. Capehart.
+At age 34, Bayh was elected to the United States Senate in the 1962 United States Senate elections, defeating 18-year incumbent Homer E. Capehart.
 Capehart was outspoken on the threat of Soviet nuclear missiles being placed in Cuba, and was buoyed by the Cuban Missile Crisis of that October.
-Bayh's disadvantage was dramatized in the opening scene of the 2000 film Thirteen Days, as President John F. Kennedy rattles a newspaper and asks an aide, "You see this goddamn Capehart stuff?" and the aide responds, "Bayh's going to lose."
+Bayh's disadvantage was dramatized in the opening scene of the 2000 film Thirteen Days, as President John F. Kennedy rattles a newspaper and asks an aide, "You see this goddamn Capehart stuff?" and the aide responds, "Bayh's going to lose".

 Bayh's success was attributed to a vigorous campaign of 300 speeches between Labor Day and the election, and a catchy campaign jingle that taught voters the correct pronunciation of his last name:

 For more than four decades — throughout his entire career in politics — Bayh continued to manage the growing of corn and soybeans on his family farm.